Skip to content

 Formed Under Pressure

-A sapphire's colour is not pigment — it is iron and titanium locked in corundum crystal under temperatures that would vaporise everything familiar.
-A spinel forms where marble meets magnesium deep inside ancient mountain roots.
+A sapphire's colour is pigment — it is iron and titanium locked in crystal under temperatures that would vaporise everything familiar.
+A spinel forms where marble meets limestone under ancient mountain roots.
 These are geological events you can hold in your hand.

 02